sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

     DISKPART>
     ```

 3. Use DISM to capture an image of all the partitions on the physical drive.
-For a physical drive *X:*, the string used with `/apply-drive` will look like this: `\\.\PhysicalDriveX`, where *X* is the disk number that diskpart provides, such as `/ApplyDrive:\\.\PhysicalDrive0`.
+For *disk X:*, the string used with `/apply-drive` will look like this: `\\.\PhysicalDriveX`, where *X* is the disk number that diskpart provides.
+For example, to capture Disk 0, you'd use `/CaptureDrive:\\.\PhysicalDrive0`.

     For more information about PhysicalDrive*X*, see [CreateFile function](https://msdn.microsoft.com/library/windows/desktop/aa363858.aspx).

     To see command line options for capturing FFUs, run `dism /capture-ffu /?` or see [DISM Image Management Command-Line Options](dism-image-management-command-line-options-s14.md).